Beware the Night released earlier this week, and I am excited to host the author of the novel, Jessika Fleck, on the blog today!

-First off, I’m so happy to be here at Heart of a Blogger to chat about this book I simply adore—thank you so much for having me!
+First off, I’m so happy to be here at The Heart of a Book Blogger to chat about this book I simply adore—thank you so much for having me!
 Here’s an elevator pitch for Beware the Night: When her world divides, pitting light against dark, Veda must join a dangerous revolution to save her grandfather and fight against injustice…even if it costs her the boy she loves.

 Beware the Night introduces us to a new fantasy world.
 What was your world-building process?

 Definitely multi-layered with a bit of hit or miss mixed in.
 As with most of the books I write, I started with a sort of loose idea of what I wanted and then let things evolve naturally.
 It was probably my second pass when I began sprinkling in themes and small details that hopefully made Bellona unique and lent to its own bit of magic (since it’s not a magic-fantasy book, I really wanted the setting to feel mysterious and charming yet still relatable and not too far off from our own world).